ahana-yelagar/credit-card-fraud-project---R/README.md

 ### Data Format
 The dataset includes various fields such as transaction details, customer demographics, and merchant information.
 Key variables include `trans_date_trans_time`, `amount`, `gender`, `state`, `merchant`, and `category`.

+## File and Folder Structure
+- `project_code.Rmd`: RMarkdown file containing all code for data preparation, analysis, and visualization.
+- `README.md`: This file, describing the project and reproduction instructions.
+- `plots/`: Directory for saving output plots and visualizations (generated during execution).

 ### Preparation Steps
 1. Verified the dataset for missing values and correct data types; no missing values were found.
 2. Transformed the `trans_date_trans_time` field into a datetime format (`tr_datetime`) using `dmy_hm()`.